pricklygorse/Interactive-Image-Background-Remover/README.md

 ### Image Editing

 Click "Edit Image" to open the built-in image editor, where you can crop, rotate, and adjust various image parameters like brightness, contrast, saturation, and white balance.
+You can also inpaint and remove objects using downloadable models (LaMa and DeepFillV2).

 ![Screenshot of main window](Images/image_editor.jpg)